raazymuhd1/learning-git/README.md

  - `git diff` is for reading the diffrences that has been made inside the same files
  - `git diff --staged` - checking the diff on staging area
  - `git diff branchname` - to check the diff on a branch
+ - `git diff filename` - to check the diff on the file

 ## Git Stash
   git stash is use when u still working on some branch, and u didnt stage and commit it yet but u want to switch to another branch that is not main/master branch.